robertdiers/ksem_idmpump/README.md

 # ksem_idmpump
-using TCP Modbus to send fed-in energy from Kostal Smart Energy Meter to iDM AERO SLM 6-17 including battery discharge check from Kostal Plenticore
-(iDM Option "TCP Modbus" or "Gebäudeleittechnik/Smartfox" in German Version)
+using TCP Modbus to send fed-in energy from Kostal Smart Energy Meter to iDM AERO SLM 6-17 from Kostal Plenticore (iDM Option "TCP Modbus" or "Gebäudeleittechnik/Smartfox" in German Version)

 ### Linux usage (you might want to use directly with cron)